hfrahmann/Hfrahmann.Opauth/README.md

         # The security_salt must be changed before first use
         security_salt: 'LDFmiilYf8Fyw5W10rx4W1KsVrieQCnpBzzpTBWA5vJidQKDx8pMJbmw28R1C4m'

-        # absolute path or relative the flow-root-path
+        # The absolute path (beginning with /) or the relative path to the flow directory.
+        # It will only be used when the strategy could not be autoloaded.
-        strategyDirectory: 'OpathStrategies/' # optional
+        strategyDirectory: 'OpathStrategies/'

         strategies:
           Facebook: